 Give them some jobs to do to help the baby.
 Tell them the baby loves their older sibling and will soon become their playmate.
-Thank them for being your little helper and give them lots of positive attention and praise for a job well done.
+Thank them for being your little helper, and give them lots of positive attention and praise for a job well done.

 8. Don’t Scold Them

-Once you’ve moved the older sibling into their own bed, they might get out of their bed in the middle of the night and wants to sleep with you.
+Once you’ve moved the older sibling into their bed, they might get out of their bed in the middle of the night and wants to sleep with you.
 Don’t get angry.
-Scolding them will only make them more resentful to their new sibling.
+Scolding them will only make them more resentful of their new sibling.
 Instead, take them to their bed calmly and tuck them in again.

 Don’t grant any requests, and don’t argue with them.
 Tell them that you expect them to stay in bed and set up a reward system to keep them there.
-Lots of positive attention during the day and keeping your calm every single night will start to keep them in the bed.
+Lots of positive attention during the day and keeping your calm every night will start to keep them in bed.

 9. Limit Screen Time

-While it’s okay for your toddler to have some daily screen time and watch age-appropriate high-quality shows or play a fun game, don’t let them get addicted to it.
+While it’s okay for your toddler to have some daily screen time and watch age-appropriate, high-quality shows or play a fun game, don’t let them get addicted to it.
 Limit screen time during the day and don’t allow them to watch anything before bedtime.